aurelia/aurelia/docs/user-docs/developer-guides/router-lite/navigating.md

 ---
-description: Learn to navigate from one view to another using the Router-Lite.
+description: Learn to navigate from one view to another using the Router-Lite as well as about routing context.
 ---

 # Navigating